intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-7-user-guide/unity-7.8.3-user-guide.md

 ### Reassign

 Workitem can be reassigned to other user.
-This action can be executed from context menu or workitem details view.
+This action can be executed from context menu or Workitem Details view.
-The following view is displayed for this action.
+The following view is displayed for this action:

 [![Reassign Workitem](unity-7.8.3-user-guide/images/reassigne-workitem.png)](unity-7.8.3-user-guide/images/reassigne-workitem.png)

 Current user should select other user in `Assignee` property to whom this workitem will be assigned.
 User can start user name typing and possible values will be displayed in the drop-down list.

 Also user should add comment to describe why other user should work with this workitem.
 Both fields are configured via Unity configuration file.
-Other properties can be added to this View.
+Other properties can be added to this view.

 User should press `Reassign` button to finish workitem reassigning.
-After the action execution workitem disappears from the list for first user (who resigned) and only the user to whom it was assigned can be seen it.
+After the action execution workitem disappears from the list for the first user (who resigned) and only the user to whom it was assigned can see it.

-The same action can be executed for several selected workitems:
+The same action can be executed for multiple selected workitems:

 [![Bulk Reassign Workitem](unity-7.8.3-user-guide/images/bulk-reassign.png)](unity-7.8.3-user-guide/images/bulk-reassign.png)